-Dear Tim, I would like to give you a “short synopsis” of where we are with our mortgage.
+I would like to give you a “short synopsis” of where we are with our mortgage.
 Wells Fargo is our lender, paying 7.5% interest rate, our home is worth around 160k but we still owe 188k, underwater.
-We are unable to refinance because our credit is shot from from balancing who we are going to pay this month.
+We are unable to refinance because our credit is shot from balancing who we are going to pay this month.

 We are current with our mortgage and have been for over a year.
 I took a pay cut around 3 years ago, tried a few times for modification, unsuccessfully, because we “were current and not in imminent danger of foreclosure”.

 Our mortgage is not Fannie or Freddie owned and we were also unable to be included in the mortgage settlement because we were told Wells Fargo didn’t own our loan but is the servicer.
-I have contacted Wells Fargo upper management, my senator, attorney general, alderman and am usually passed along to someone else – HOPE, HAMP, making home affordable, etc.
+I have contacted Wells Fargo upper management, my senator, attorney general, and alderman.
+I am usually passed along to someone else – HOPE, HAMP, making home affordable, etc.

 Your story is all too common across the country.
 I’m sorry to say there aren’t many options right now.
 HARP is still only for Fannie/Freddie loans and there hasn’t been much progress on HARP 3.

 But you are doing the right thing in keeping up with the mortgage payment at all costs.
 If any programs do arrive, they will only be for people who have made all their mortgage payments.

 While there aren’t a lot of options, it’s not to say there zero options!
 Here are a couple ideas I had off hand: